About the Pale Moon user interface layoutSeveral

 course, but in that case you would expect the URL field to be a

-separate control in its own zone - which it is not.
+separate control in its own zone - which it is not for the sake of using space efficiently.

 If you consider system elements of the window placed around these